Pierre André de Suffren: War of the Austrian Succession

 Suffren served on the 64-gun Solide and took part in the Battle of Toulon in 1744.
 During the battle, Solide engaged HMS Northumberland.

 In the spring of 1745, Suffren transferred to Pauline, part of a 5-ship and 2-frigate squadron under Captain Jean-Baptiste Mac Nemara, sent to America to harass British forces.
 At his return, Suffren served on the 60-gun Trident, under Captain d'Estourmel, and took part in the Duc d'Anville expedition.

 Suffren graduated from the Gardes-Marine in 1747 as an ensign, and worked on commissioning the brand new 74-gun Monarque, under Captain La Bédoyère, in a squadron under Des Herbiers de l'Estenduère.
 He took part in the Second Battle of Cape Finisterre on 25 October 1747, where La Bédoyère was killed and Monarque, badly damaged, was captured.
 Suffren was taken prisoner.

-The Treaty of Aix-la-Chapelle restoring peace, Suffren joined the Order of Malta.
-He served in several commercial expeditions on galleys of the order, escorting merchantmen and defending them against the depredation of the Barbary corsairs.
+The Treaty of Aix-la-Chapelle restoring peace, Suffren joined the navy of the Order of Saint John.
+He served in several commercial expeditions on galleys of the order, escorting merchantmen and defending them against attacks from Barbary pirates.
 In late 1754, Suffren departed Malta to return to Toulon.